Entanglement thresholds for random induced states: Proof that is a threshold for separability

 Since a state $\rho$ is separable when $\|\rho-\Id/n\|_{\SEP} \leq 1$ and entangled when $\|\rho-\Id/n\|_{\SEP} > 1$, this suggests that separability is typical when $s > s_0(d)$ and entanglement is typical when $s < s_0(d)$.
-This will be made rigorous through the next proposition; its proof is based on concentration of measure and postponed to Appendix \ref{app:concentration}.
+This will be made rigorous through the next proposition; its proof is based on concentration of measure (reviewed in Section \ref{sec:concentration}).